sara-nl/clouddocs/UvA-20190130/PCA.markdown

 This is an exercise from the [Extras](extras) part of the Tutorial [UvA HPC course 2019-01-30](.).

-In this advanced part of our HPC Cloud tutorial we ask you to run an exercise to study scale-out and scale-up scenario.
+In this advanced part of our HPC Cloud tutorial we ask you to run an exercise to look at the scale-out and scale-up scenarios.
-You will be using principal component analysis to study flight delays where data can be analyzed by scaling-up a VM or across multiple VMs.
+You will be using Principal Component Analysis to study flight delays where data can be analysed by scaling up one VM or scaling out across multiple VMs.

+The original dataset is coming from [here](https://www.transtats.bts.gov/DL_SelectFields.asp?DB_Short_Name=On-Time&Table_ID=236), but we have already prepared some files.
+Among other preparation steps, we focused on a selection of dates and some variables, along with some cleaning steps to get more useful data.

 >**NOTE:**
 >